BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 print(Int.init()) // Oops, error: Ambiguous use of 'init()'
 ```

-It is resolved by explicitly specifying namespaces:
+It is addressed by adding namespaces:

 ```swift
 import FrameworkA